persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-05-10-continuous-deployment-and-cms.md

 ---
 The Project of this Blog are described below and by the link "About this Blog".

 This Blog is using a Continuous Deployment Pipeline as an important concept of DevOps.
-Git-based CMS are used for content administration.
+An Editor of the Blog can use Git-based CMS for content administration while the Administrator of the Blog can use GitHub as well as VS Code.

 The Continuous Deployment Pipeline is implemented by